brikis98/yevgeniy-brikman-homepage/_posts/2015-04-18-the-competent-programmer.md

 or a "C++ Programmer".
 Libraries and programming languages are tools.
 It's OK to become an expert in one tool, but not at the exclusion of all others.
-If you're a developer, calling yourself a "C++ Programmer" is a bit like if you were a Carpenter and called yourself "Hammer++ Swinger".
+If you're a developer, calling yourself a "C++ Programmer" is a bit like if you were a Carpenter and called yourself a "Hammer++ Swinger".
 It suggests a very limited tool belt.

 It also suggests that you're missing the bigger picture.
 You don't hire a